themanyone/whisper_dictation/README.md

 export OPENAI_API_KEY=<my API key>
 ```

 If there is no API key, or if ChatGPT is busy, it will ping a private language model running on http://localhost:5000.
-There are language models on [huggingface](https://huggingface.co/models) that produce intelligible conversation with 1 Gb of video RAM.
+There are language models on [huggingface](https://huggingface.co/spaces/open-llm-leaderboard/open_llm_leaderboard) that produce useful results with < 4GiB of video RAM.
 So now whisper_dictation has its own, privacy-focused chat bot.
-The default language model is for research only.
-It's pretty limited to fit into such limited space, but rather chatty.
-He seems to excel at writing poetry, but is lacking in factual information.
-It is recommended that you edit `app.py` and choose a larger language model if your system supports it.
+Edit `app.py` and choose a larger language model if your system supports it.

 # Run a powerful chatbot locally